prashanthcharla/password-generator/README.md

 3. Click the "Generate Password" button to generate a secure password based on your selected options.

-4. Copy the generated password to your clipboard by clicking the "Copy to Clipboard" button.
+4. Copy the generated password to your clipboard by clicking the "Copy" button.

 5. Repeat the process to generate additional passwords as needed.